asadovka/cyb_web2/docs/cyb.md

 ## Feedback and bug collection

 We use user's feedback to make products better.
 So we provide options for bug reporting and feedback leaving on every page.

+## Saga on privacy and anonymity

+In web3 Principle of respect to agent the most fundamental principle.
+Respect agents as you would love to agents respect you.
+So we offer 3 clear custom types of user behaviour:

+- anonymous activity [no tracking is possible]
+- private activity [abstract ID + events tracking ]
+- public activity [address + events tracking by web 3 provider]

+By default all activity is anonymous.
+Others must be explicitly asks permissions.
+Worth to note that some neighbours in some segments of web3 will want to compromise you anonymity during peer-to-peer interactions.
+It
+For successful browser development application developers need to collect at least public and private data.
+Thus users of these 2 groups will be incentivized by giving nice perks from dapp developers.

+## On censorship resistance